kkg2001/kkg2001/README.md

 </div>

 ## A little more about me:
-- :medal_military: I got a rare opportunity to be a part of IIT Bombay CSE Research Symposium in March 2023
+- :medal_military: In March 2023, I was one of the select undergraduate students invited to the IIT Bombay CSE Research Symposium.
-- :2nd_place_medal: Runner up in Srishti State Level hackathon held in BMSCE in July 2022
+- :2nd_place_medal: Runner up in Srishti State Level hackathon held in BMSCE in July 2022.
-- :1st_place_medal: I was among the top 3% of the global particpants in International Youth Math Challenge 2021 and awarded with a Gold Honor
+- :1st_place_medal: I achieved a Gold Honor in the International Youth Math Challenge 2021, placing me within the top 3% of participants worldwide.
-- :paintbrush: I love sketching
+- :paintbrush: I have a deep passion for sketching
 - :books: An avid reader.
-  My book list
+  Presently engaged in
   - ### Theory of Everything by Stephen Hawking
   - ### The Man Who Knew Infinity by Robert Kanigel